 For about 90 years, Highgate hill had its own railway station at Gloucester Street but it was out of the way and never heavily patronised.

-Douglas Price was a controversial figure in early 20th century Brisbane.
-He met a tragic early death.
+Douglas Price was a popular but controversial Anglican priest early 20th century Brisbane.
+He became the spiritual leader of the "Modernist Society" but met a tragic early death.

 Stately Toonarbin built in the 1860s is one of the district's oldest houses and predates the creation of Dornoch Terrace on which it now stands.